339th Bombardment Squadron: Reserve operations

-The squadron was activated in the reserves under Air Defense Command (ADC) at Jackson Army Air Base, Mississippi on 29 May 1947, and was again assigned to the 96th Group, stationed at Gunter Field, Alabama.
+The squadron was activated in the reserves under Air Defense Command (ADC) at Jackson Army Air Base, Mississippi on 29 May 1947, nominally as a heavy bomber unit, and was again assigned to the 96th Group, stationed at Gunter Field, Alabama.
 In October, the squadron was reassigned to the 384th Bombardment Group at Nashville Municipal Airport, Tennessee.
 At Jackson, the squadron's training was supervised by the 4103rd AAF Base Unit (Reserve Training), later the 2588th AF Reserve Flying Training Center.
-In 1948, Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.